 - A 500 mile circumnavigation of Sardinia with Barry Shaw

 - 3 crossings of the Irish Sea of between 45-57 nautical miles – from Anglesey to the Isle of Man, from the Llyn Peninsula to Wicklow in Ireland and from Holyhead to Dublin.
 All the crossings were done in strong following ( or side) winds.
-The Llyn- Wicklow Crossing was started on New Years Day, one of the shortest ( and coldest) days of the year.
+The Llyn- Wicklow Crossing was on New Years Day, one of the shortest ( and coldest) days of the year.

 - A crossing from mainland Scotland to Shetland, via the Orkney islands and Fair Isle